-In-memory revolution has been added to your bookmarks.
+In-memory revolution has been saved

 The sweet spot for in-memory technologies is where massive amounts of data, complex operations, and business challenges demanding real-time support collide.

 As in-memory technologies move from analytical to transactional systems, the potential to fundamentally reshape business processes grows.
 Technical upgrades of analytics and ERP engines may offer total cost of ownership improvements, but potential also lies in using in-memory technologies to solve tough business problems.
 CIOs can help the business identify new opportunities and provide the platform for the resulting process transformation.